Paradise, Mono County, California

 Paradise is an unincorporated community and census-designated place (CDP) that is the southernmost community in Mono County, California, United States.
 The population was 174 at the 2020 census.

 Geography

-Located in the southwest part of the county, Paradise functions as a bedroom community for workers in Bishop (15 mi to the southeast) and Mammoth Lakes (26 mi to the northwest), and as a home for retirees.
+Located in the southwestern part of the county, Paradise functions as a bedroom community for workers in Bishop, (15 mi to the southeast) and Mammoth Lakes, (26 mi to the northwest), and as a home for retirees.
 Geographically, it sits near the bottom of the Sherwin Grade, which divides Round Valley in Inyo County from Long Valley in Mono County.
 Neighboring communities include Wheeler Crest to the west, Swall Meadows and Pinon Ranch to the north.

-According to the United States Census Bureau, the CDP covers an area of 4.4 sqmi, all of it land.
+According to the United States Census Bureau, the CDP covers an area of 4.4 sqmi, all land.

 Demographics

 Paradise first appeared as a census designated place in the 2010 U.S. census.